Ojo Guareña Natural Monument

 Environmental information

-This rock complex lies between two distinct climatic zones (Atlantic and Mediterranean) and is surrounded by a diverse landscape of mountains, forests, pastures and small valleys.
-The area is home to numerous mammals, including wild cats, genets and roe deer; and nesting birds such as eagle owls, peregrine falcons, goshawks, golden eagles and griffon vultures.
-However the most important fauna is to be found inside the caves, where so far up to 115 species of cave-dwelling invertebrates have been discovered, of which 16 are endemic to Ojo Guareña.
+This rocky outcrop is located between two distinct climatic zones (Atlantic and Mediterranean), surrounded by a diverse landscape of mountains, forests, meadows and small valleys.
+Mammals such as European wildcats, genets and roe deer inhabit the area and bird species such as the eagle owl, peregrine falcon, goshawk, golden eagle and griffon vulture nest here.
+However, the most important wildlife is found inside the caves, where 115 species of cave-dwelling invertebrates have been discovered to date, 16 of which are native species of Ojo Guareña.

 -